sunpho84/SUNphi/README.md

-The key idea is to have a numerical library able to operate on tensor expression of arbitrary components, in such a way to be completely neutral with respect to the internal layout of the object (order of the components, kind of the expression, underlying data type), and enable automatic optimization/parallelization/vectorization of the expression execution via an efficient (?) army of metaprogramming techniques.
+The key idea is to have a numerical library able to operate on tensor expression of arbitrary components, in such a way to be completely neutral with respect to the internal layout of the object (order of the components, kind of the expression, underlying data type), and to enable automatic optimization/parallelization/vectorization of the expression execution, via an efficient (?) army of metaprogramming techniques.

 Features: